Black Shades: Development

 The game's developer David Rosen (founder of Wolfire Games) aimed for Black Shades a much simpler graphical style than in GLFighters and Lugaru.
 He did this in order to complete the game within the deadline for the uDevGame 2002 game contest.
 From 2003 to 2008, the source code was hosted on icculus.org under the "uDevGame License".
 In 2021, David Rosen relicensed the game under the GNU General Public License version 3 or later.

 Release

-Black Shades was released in 2002 for PC with Mac OS 9, Mac OS X, and Windows.
+Black Shades was released in 2002 for Mac OS 9, OS X, and Microsoft Windows.
 A Linux port was created by Zachary Slater.
 In 2009 the game was also ported to the Apple Inc. iPhone and iPod Touch.
 In 2013 the game was ported to the ARM-based OpenPandora handheld.

 Mods and add-ons

-Due to Black Shades' open-source nature, this allows it to be modified extensively.
-The Black Shades Enhanced partial conversion authored by Michael 'Bitl' Hart, offers more capabilities such as a higher frames-per-second limit, the option to use a windowed mode, and the option to adjust the player's field-of-view.
+The Black Shades Enhanced partial conversion by Michael "Bitl" Hart, offers more capabilities such as a higher framerate limit, the option to use a windowed mode, and the option to adjust the player's field-of-view.